NoctiliaGrah/snake-game/README.md

 - Add texture support
 - Add a basic menu
 - Error handling
+- Finish writing the general design doc
+- Get reference images for it

 # Building
 This requires SDL2, instructions on how to install it can be found here: